davethehat/Mocket/Readme.md

 ## Features

   - simple and lightweight
-  - no need to import/instantiate code for the objects being mocked
+  - no need to import/instantiate constructors or objects for the mocks
   - expect many, n, at least n, at most n calls
   - allow/ignore calls
   - flexible argument matching: explicit values, by type, match function